Behavior Expectations

 It is important for students, parents, and faculty to be aware of school policies, consequences, and procedures.
 When a student violates community expectations, students are expected to take responsibility for their behavior, accept the natural consequence, and then take time to demonstrate a positive change in behavior.

 Depending on the severity of the incident, a conference may be required to help the student understand the community expectations and plan for increasing his/her responsibility.
 The counselors or a High School administrator may also hold a conference with the student and parents.
+Consequences as a result of a disciplinary incident may include, but are not limited to, loss of privilieges including social lunches and self directed study periods, removal from any positions of leadership, including sports, reduction or removal of interim choices, in school suspension and out of school suspension.
+Decisions about consequences are never made in isolation but are a collaborative conversation with High School Administrators, taking into account everything that is known about the student.

 • Bus misbehavior.

-• Computer/HKIS network offenses.
+• Computer/HKIS digital network offenses.

-• Dress code.
+• Dress code violations.

 • Forgery (typically parental excuse notes).